 Only you.
 Notes are private to your phone number and never shared with group members.

 The button opens WhatsApp with “note Raj owes me $50” already typed.
-Send it, your first five reminders are free.
+Send it, your first 7 days are free.